Agon

 The Wound

 The blade finds you in your sleep.
-You wake reaching but your fingers close on nothing.
-The steel is gone.
-What remains is heavier.
-The wound gapes; in the silence before pain, it asks: What will you make of me?
+You wake pressing the wound, but your fingers close on nothing.
+The steel is gone; what it left weighs more.
+The wound keeps its own pulse.
+In the silence before the nerves send the pain, it asks: What will you make of me?

 The Path